 - translators, to translate SecureDrop;

-- moderators and support volunteers, to help with the support forums.
+- forum moderators and support volunteers, to help with the support forums.

-You can always find a developer to answer any questions you may have on the SecureDrop instant messaging channel.
+You can always find a regular project contributor to answer any questions you may have on the SecureDrop instant messaging channel.
 You can also register on the forum for more information and to participate in longer discussions.